harness/developer-hub/tutorials/build-code/ci-getting-started.md

 slug: /build-code/fastest-ci
 ---

-# Get started for free with the Fastest CI on the planet
+# Get started for free with the fastest CI on the planet
 :::info

 [Signup for free to try the world's fastest CI](https://app.harness.io/auth/#/signup/?module=ci&utm_source=Website&utm_medium=&utm_campaign=CI-Product-Page-Hero-PLG)